jlchereau/Docker-AWS/EB.md

-# Deploy a dockerized application on AWS
+# Deployment of a dockerized application on AWS via Elastic Beanstalk

 ## Introduction